 The current trend for mid-tier plans costing around $50 per month is to offer between 1GB and 4GB of data.
 Based on that average figure, that should be enough for most users, although again heavy download usage such as video streaming can easily blow that out.

-That's more likely to suit if your mobile is your only Internet connection point, or you do a significant quantity of data heavy activity such as high bitrate music streaming or moderate video watching .
+That's more likely to suit if your mobile is your only Internet connection point, or you do a significant quantity of data heavy activity such as high bitrate music streaming or moderate standard definition video watching .

 Picture: Jamie McAffrey, licensed under Creative Commons Attribution-NonCommercial-ShareAlike 2.0 Generic (image cropped)